Plantations of Ireland: East Ulster

-In the 1570s, there was an attempt to colonize parts of east Ulster, which had formerly been part of the English Earldom of Ulster.
+In the 1570s, there was an attempt to colonise parts of east Ulster, which had formerly been part of the English Earldom of Ulster.
 It was known as the "Enterprise of Ulster".
-During the conflict between the English and Shane O'Neill, there were proposals to colonize parts of east Ulster, but Crown support was not forthcoming.
+During the conflict between the English and Shane O'Neill, there were proposals to colonise parts of east Ulster, but Crown support was not forthcoming.
 Following Shane O'Neill's death, an act of attainder was passed on him for rebellion against the Crown.
 As O'Neill had claimed lordship over most of Ulster, the act declared most of the province to be forfeit to the Crown.

-In 1571, Queen Elizabeth granted Sir Thomas Smith a large portion of Clannaboy and the Ards to colonize.
+In 1571, Queen Elizabeth granted Sir Thomas Smith a large portion of Clannaboy and the Ards to colonise.
 Smith envisaged a colony led by the younger sons of English gentlemen, in which the native Irish would be employed as labourers.
 The scheme was partly privately funded and partly state-sponsored by way of military support.
 In 1572 Smith's son landed in the Ards with 100 men.
 They were opposed by the Lord of Clannaboy, Brian McPhelim O'Neill, who complained the grant was illegal.
 As the English often commandeered Irish church buildings for garrisons, McPhelim burned all church buildings in the Ards to prevent this.
 The colonists hastily built a fort near Comber, but the plantation fell apart after Smith's son was killed by Irishmen in 1573.

-The plantation scheme was taken over by Walter Devereux, 1st Earl of Essex, who set out to colonize much of County Antrim.
+The plantation scheme was taken over by Walter Devereux, 1st Earl of Essex, who set out to colonise much of County Antrim.
 He provided most of the funding, with the state providing some of the military support.
 He landed at Carrickfergus in 1573 with 1,100 men, but their numbers dwindled following an outbreak of plague in the town.
 The colonists were opposed by McPhelim, Turlough Luineach O'Neill of Tyrone, and Sorley Boy MacDonnell of the Glens, who asserted they were opposing Essex rather than the Crown.
 In September 1574, Essex led a military expedition deep into Tyrone, burning crops.
 That November, Essex's men massacred 200 of McPhelim's company during a parley at Belfast Castle, and Essex then had McPhelim executed for treason.
 The MacDonnells called in reinforcements from their kinsmen in the Scottish Highlands.
 In July 1575, Essex sent Francis Drake and John Norris to attack the MacDonnells.
 This ended with the massacre of 600 MacDonnell men, women and children on Rathlin Island.
 By this time, Elizabeth had called an end to the scheme.
 It was a failure which had cost Essex and the Crown dearly.